 Also, if you are a Web Designer or Developer and you are building powerful websites for your clients then it makes sense to host them on an appropriate platform.
 A VPS will offer you the ability to upsell a higher value service where more power can be added as required to ensure that their sites run really fast.

-Choosing between Shared Hosting, Reseller Hosting and VPS depends on several criteria.
+Choosing between Shared, Reseller and VPS depends on several criteria.

 If you want to develop an ongoing revenue stream then a Reseller Hosting is a good choice.
 It can be very profitable for you and whilst you don’t have to worry about server management or anything too technical you are responsible for first line support for your clients.